labs15-career-endorsement-tracker/frontend/README.md

 ### Key Features

-- Uses an authenticated dashboard to show students a list of their career endorsement requirements, which are also specific to a student's track.
+- Allow students to view a list of their track-specific career endorsement requirements via an authenticated dashboard
-- Allows students to access static resources, such as Airtable links and lecture videos.
+- Allow students to track their overall endorsement progress, as well as progress towards completing individual requirements
-- Allows students to track their overall endorsement progress, as well as progress towards completing individual requirements.
+- Allow students to access static resources pertaining to specific endorsement tasks, such as Airtable forms and lecture videos

 ## Tech Stack